Read our weekly Disneyland Park Update for current news about the Disneyland Resort.

 Lot behind the Paradise Pier Hotel and the Pumbaa

 Lot off Disney Way across from Anaheim Garden Walk.
-The Timon Lot is now permanently closed due to construction of the new Cars Land behind DCA.
-The Simba and Pumbaa lots Access from the Simba Lot is by foot through Downtown Disney (about 1/2 mile); access from the Pumbaa lot is by foot across Harbor Blvd (about 1 mile).
-Shuttle bus service is occasionally offered from the Pumbaa lot; tram service from the Simba lot is expected to be restored in Summer 2010.
+Access from the Simba Lot is by foot through Downtown Disney (about 1/2 mile); access from the Pumbaa lot is by foot across Harbor Blvd (about 1 mile).
+Shuttle bus service is occasionally offered from the Pumbaa lot.
+There is no tram or bus service from the Simba lot.

 The Toy Story